-Have a look at our reviews here and share your views too!
-Remember, where we’ve given sizes, do check measurements before buying.
-Companies aren’t consistent in what they call ‘depth’ – sometimes it means length!
+Where we’ve given sizes for camping fridges, do check measurements before buying.
+Manufacturers aren’t consistent in what they call ‘depth’ – sometimes it means length!

 What we liked

-- It’s very quiet indeed, and the compressor switches off when it’s at temperature, so you also get complete silence (unlike the continual fan noise of a thermoelectric).
+- Very quiet indeed, and the compressor switches off when it’s at temperature, so you also get complete silence (unlike the continual fan noise of a thermoelectric).

 - The slim shape makes it easy to fit behind the front seats or in the boot (remember that you need to allow a bit of space for ventilation around it).
 And the flat top is useful.